-The “Residential” activity only applies to the GOLD award level.
+The “Residential” activity only applies to the GOLD award.
 Finding and choosing the best residential suitable for YOU can be tricky.
-There are some DofE “rules” which must be followed so please read this page carefully before booking anything.
-Also download the files below to help: Does my residential count?
+There are some DofE “rules” which must be followed to pass this section so please read on carefully before booking anything.
+Also please download the files below to help: Does my residential count?

 The most important “rule” is that you must stay away from home for 5 days, 4 nights, joining a group of people you don’t know, pushing yourself into something unfamiliar, learning something, doing something or helping people that makes it a new exciting and valuable experience.

 For your Residential section you need to undertake a shared activity or specific course with people you don’t know, in a residential setting away from home and in an unfamiliar environment.
 Evenings are often as much a part of the experience as daytime activities.

 Remember, to start any Gold activity you must be over 16 years of age, so residentials won’t count until you are over 16.

 TOP TIP: make sure you tell the company / provider that you are doing your Gold DofE residential before you book.
 Ask them who will assess you.
 Also do remember to take away a written assessors comment on your participation at the end … (either uploaded to edofe or a a written paper report is fine).
 A certificate of attendance is not enough to pass Gold residential.. you must get a proper signed written assessor comment.

 Residentials can be rewarding and, if you choose carefully, they can be life enhancing activities which compliment your future.
 Gold residential is a great opportunity.